 It doesn’t end with just saying you’re sorry.
 Asking for forgiveness requires a level of humility because you’re forced to recognize that you’ve done something wrong and you ought to demonstrate humility with the ones you’ve wronged.

 A few years ago, I watched one of our boys kick one of his brothers between the legs.
 He thought he was getting away with it, but to his chagrin, I watched the whole thing go down.
-I asked him to not only apologize but to ask for forgiveness from his brother.
+I asked him not only to apologize but to ask for forgiveness from his brother.
 “I’m sorry for whatever I did” does not work.
 Rather, we want our boys to apologize and ask for forgiveness for the specific wrongs they’ve done.

 This principle should be simple enough, but at their core, our children will lie, cheat, and steal.
 They’ll do whatever they need to do to get away with something, hide it, and blame their brothers instead of admitting their wrongs.
 Practically, this means that we ask our kids how they feel when someone else lies to them.
 Or, we challenge them to always tell “the whole truth, and nothing but the truth.”
 My wife and I have prayed their whole lives that our boys would become men who don’t hide or lie.
-Conflict can never be fully resolved if it’s based on lies or half-truths.
+Conflict can never be fully resolved if the resolution attempt is based on lies or half-truths.

 4. Remember who you’re fighting with.